-- if done before maturity, increases the risk of osteosarcoma (bone cancer) by a factor of 3.8; this is a common cancer in medium/large and larger breeds with a poor prognosis. - increases the risk of cardiac hemangiosarcoma by a factor of 1.6; this is a common cancer and major cause of death in some breeds - triples the risk of hypothyroidism - increases the risk of geriatric cognitive impairment - triples the risk of obesity, a common health problem in dogs with many associated health problems - quadruples the small risk (<0.6%) of prostate cancer - doubles the small risk (<1%) of urinary tract cancers - increases the risk of orthopedic disorders - increases the risk of adverse reactions to vaccinations odds of overall good health or degrades them probably depends on the age of the female dog and the relative risk of various diseases in the different breeds.
+- if done before 1 year of age, significantly increases the risk of osteosarcoma (bone cancer); this is a common cancer in medium/large and larger breeds with a poor prognosis. - increases the risk of cardiac hemangiosarcoma by a factor of 1.6 - triples the risk of hypothyroidism - increases the risk of progressive geriatric cognitive impairment - triples the risk of obesity, a common health problem in dogs with many associated health problems - quadruples the small risk (<0.6%) of prostate cancer - doubles the small risk (<1%) of urinary tract cancers - increases the risk of orthopedic disorders - increases the risk of adverse reactions to vaccinations

 For female dogs, the situation is more complex.
 The number of health benefits associated with spaying may exceed the associated health problems in some (not all) cases.
-On balance, whether spaying improves the
+On balance, whether spaying improves the odds of overall good health or degrades them probably depends on the age of the female dog and the relative risk of various diseases in the different breeds.